How to Build a DIY Compost Bin

 Add your food scraps!
 I like to keep my food scraps in the freezer and bring them to the bin every few days.

 You’ll want to avoid adding meat, bones, dairy, processed sugars, refined grains and oil.
-Try to keep it to raw fruit and veg scraps for best results.
+Try to keep it to raw fruit and vegetable scraps for best results.

 For more information on what you can and can’t put in your backyard compost bin be sure to check out my blog post The Ultimate Guide to Composting.